apandy02/zero-to-robotics-transformer/README.md

 ### External Resources

 We've compiled a list of websites, online courses, and other repositories that provide supplementary information on neural networks, path planning, and transformers.

-## How to Contribute

-We welcome contributions from the community.
-If you'd like to add a resource or suggest an improvement, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your contributions.
-3. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.